Chinese espionage in California: Military-related espionage

 In March 2008, an engineer for L3 Technologies in California, Chi Mak, was sentenced to 24 years for conspiring to send defense technology to China.

 In June 2008, Xiaodong Sheldon Meng, an engineer based in Cupertino, was convicted under the Economic Espionage Act of 1996 and sentenced to two years in federal prison for attempting to sell fighter-pilot training software to the People's Liberation Army Navy.

 In February 2010, a former Boeing and Rockwell International engineer in Southern California, Dongfan "Greg" Chung was sentenced to 15 years in federal prison for espionage and other charges related passing technology secrets, including from the Space Shuttle program, to China.

 In September 2020, a former University of Southern California professor, Hao Zhang, was sentenced to 18 months in federal prison for conspiring to steal and sell smartphone signal technology to the Chinese military.

 In August 2023, a former U.S. Navy sailor assigned to the USS Essex in San Diego, Jinchao Wei, was indicted under the Espionage Act of 1917 for passing videos, photos, and manuals of naval weapon systems to a Chinese intelligence officer.
 In August 2025, Wei was convicted.
+He was sentenced to more than 16 years in prison.

 In January 2024, a former U.S. Navy sailor, Wenheng Zhao, was sentenced in federal court in Southern California to two years for transmitting details about U.S. military operations to a Chinese intelligence officer in exchange for bribes.

 In December 2024, federal authorities arrested and charged a Chinese national, Yinpiao Zhou, for clandestinely flying a drone over Vandenberg Space Force Base to take photographs.

 In July 2025, the United States Department of Justice charged two Chinese nationals, Yuance Chen and Liren "Ryan" Lai, with attempting to recruit U.S. military personnel and gather naval intelligence for China's Ministry of State Security (MSS).
 According to the Federal Bureau of Investigation (FBI), Lai, who had ties to an MSS network, began cultivating Chen—then a legal U.S. resident—in 2021 due to his military contacts.
 The two met with MSS agents abroad and coordinated espionage efforts, including the use of a dead drop in 2022, where they left $10,000 in cash in a California locker to pay individuals for intelligence.
 Chen later toured the USS Abraham Lincoln in San Diego and collected personal details of Navy personnel, which were allegedly passed to Lai.
-The Justice Department stated that the operation was part of a broader Chinese effort to expand its “blue-water” naval capabilities and undermine U.S. national security.
+The Justice Department stated that the operation was part of a broader Chinese effort to expand its "blue-water" naval capabilities and undermine U.S. national security.
 Both men were charged under the Foreign Agent Registration Act (FARA), which requires individuals acting on behalf of foreign governments to register with U.S. authorities.

 In July 2025, a former engineer at a South California company, Chenguang Gong, pleaded guilty to stealing military tracking blueprints for the Chinese government.